WebKit/WebKit/Introduction.md

  1. Add opaque roots in `visitAdditionalChildren`.
  2. Return true in `isReachableFromOpaqueRoots` when relevant opaque roots are found.

-The first step can be achieved by using the aforementioend `JSCustomMarkFunction` with `visitAdditionalChildren`.
+The first step can be achieved by using the aforementioned `JSCustomMarkFunction` with `visitAdditionalChildren`.
 Alternatively and more preferably, `GenerateAddOpaqueRoot` can be added to the IDL interface to auto-generate this code.
 For example, [AbortController.idl](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/dom/AbortController.idl)
 makes use of this IDL attribute as follows: